Skip to the content.

 LLM4HPC 2026

-The 2nd International Workshop on Foundational large Language Models Advances for HPC
+The 2nd International Workshop on Foundational Large Language Models Advances for HPC

 to be held in conjunction with